 Herbal Relief Oil

-This botanical-infused goodness soothes and helps aching muscles, sprains, bruises, and areas that are inflamed or swollen.
+This botanical-infused goodness soothes and helps occasional aching muscles, sprains, and bruises.

 - 2 oz Calendula flower herbal oil